 NSP candidates are experienced security professionals who are highly motivated to share their knowledge with colleagues, to enhance their understanding of the strategic environment, and to develop their leadership skills.
-CAF and international officers of Colonel/Naval Captain rank are joined by public servants of EX and EX minus 1 status to make up a diverse, engaging, and knowledgeable class, who stand to learn as much from each other as they do from the curriculum.
+It is hoped that CAF officers of Colonel/Naval Captain rank will be joined by a number of public servants of EX and EX minus 1 status to make up a diverse, engaging, and knowledgeable class, who stand to learn as much from each other as they do from the curriculum.